Critters for the Cure

-Help our sisters in need right in our local community
+Helping our sisters-in-need right in our local community

 The name Sister Webs started as a reminder of our commitment to assisting women’s cancer causes.
-My oldest sister is a cancer survivor, as is my cousin.
-Other “sisters” I know were not as lucky.
-We all know someone.
+We all know someone close to us or even ourselves who has been touched by cancer.

 Cancer takes an especially difficult toll on women who are often mothers, caregivers, and important wage earners.
 Their inability to work or perform their family duties can oftentimes devastate families both emotionally and financially.